jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-16-strangers-3-Joe-Lazzara.md

 In college, Joe met Charlie Roar, Evan's dad.
 They became dependable friends and fraternity brothers.
 Today, they remain close.
 Joe is a godfather to Charlie's daughter.
 Joe's a part of Charlie's family as they moved from Chicago to Minnesota to North Carolina.
 When Joe's father passed away, you can bet Charlie was there for him and his family.

 Joe studied Quantatative analysis, which during the mid to late 80's, was the thing to study and get a great job.
-When Joe graduated, he worked at Indiana Bell.
-Joe started working ona software project that everntually got sold to General Telephone and Electric, GTE.
-However, Indiana Bell didn't want to help with maintaining the software.
+When Joe graduated, he worked at Indiana Bell on a software project.
+That project got sold to General Telephone and Electric, GTE.
+But, Indiana Bell didn't want to help with maintaining the software.

-GTE needed consultants, and Joe along with some other saw this as an opportunity to create their own consulting company, called United Informations Technology.
+GTE needed consultants.
+Joe's co-workers and Joe saw this as an opportunity to create their own consulting company.
+They formed United Informations Technology.
 Joe was 23 at the time and moved with the company to Tampa Bay.
 On weekends he'd invite friends.
 The job demanded Joe travel all over.
 With the sales commissions, Joe was making 6 figures.
 But the company's success didn't last long.
 The company hired an HR manager to manage pensions as they started growing.
-They hired someone who, unbeknownst to the rest of the company, took those pensions and bought coke in Florida and sold it in Chicago.
+But, no one else knew this HR manager would take their pensions and buy coke in Florida and resell it in Chicago.
 One day, the FBI and DEA knock on Joe's door asking about the illegal activity.
 Joe exits as soon as he can; the company gets dissolved.

 Joe took a position with GTE in Indianapolis selling cellular to wireless carriers.
-Because of where the market was heading with cellular networks, selling was like shooting fish in a barrel.
+The market was ripe for cellular networks, and selling was like shooting fish in a barrel.
 Year over year, Joe was the top 1% of sales people.
 He rose the ranks and became a general manager over other sales people.

-During this period, he got married and has kids.
+During this period, he got married and had kids.
 He's in his early 30's, and he's traveling all over the U.S. for his sales job.
 He got tired of going out to the bars with his guy friends.
-Instead, he uses this time to explore restaurants, especially those who have gone on to be awarded Michelin stars or become James Beard candidates.
+Instead, he uses this time to explore restaurants.
+Today, many of these restaurants have Michelin stars or are James Beard candidates.
 Those are prestigious accolades in the food world.

-For example, in New Orleans, Nellie Brennan of Brennan's restaurant takes Charlie's cousin and Joe to the Commander's Palace to meet Emeril Lagasse before Emeril opened his flagship restaurant and well before he was a Food network celebrity.
+Joe told me a story of how he met Emeril Lagasse before he was famous.
+He was in New Orleans.
+Charlie's cousin invites Joe to meet Nellie Brennan, owner of Brennan's restaurant.
+Nellie brings them to the Commander's Palace to meet the head chef, who turns out to be none other than Emeril.
+This was right before he opened his flagship restaurant.
+Well before he was a Food network celebrity.

 Joe meets Susan Spicer before she became big at the Bistro at Maison de Ville.
-Other restaurants thought Joe was a food critic and would invite him at the Chef's table if he called.
-When they found out he was only a food enthusiast, they laughed and cooked up a storm.
-His food and wine palette expanded.
+Some of these restaurants catch wind of Joe, thinking he was a food critic.
+They would invite him at the Chef's table if he called.
+When they found out he was only a food enthusiast, they laughed and would cooked up a storm.
+It was during this time Joe's food and wine palette expanded.

 GTE gets bought out by Bell Atlantic and forms Verizon.
 Joe becomes in charge of the telecomm act where he has to negotitate contracts on behalf of Verizon.
 He has to travel even more.
 In 1999, Joe quits to join a telecomm start-up in Indiana, First Mile Technology.
 The company was ahead of other ISPs offering 100 MB ethernet where other companies were offering at most T1 speeds.